joeygibson/rust-brainfuck/README.md

 ## Building

-Just run `cargo build` and you will get a `rust-brainfuck` executable
+Just run `cargo build` and you will get a `rust-brainfuck` executable.
+If you want any kind of performance from it, run `cargo build --release` to get an optimized build.

 ## Running

 Pass in the name of the file you want to execute

+## Execution time

+Running an optimized build against `tests/mandelbrot.b` took **9.55s**.
+Running a debug build on the same file took **158.11s**.